ancnudde/Artificial_intelligence/README.md

 $\sigma = \frac{1}{1 + e^x}$

 This function is classically used in neural networks.
 It keeps value in a range between 0 and 1.
-This allows to add non-linearity in the network, allowing to perform non-linear mappings.
+This also allows to add non-linearity in the network, allowing to perform non-linear mappings.
 The cost function used is the cross-entropy function.
 This cost-function makes training easier compared to a simple MSE score because it avoids slow-down in learning by not having a partial derivative dependant of the activated derivative that can be close to 0 due to the nature of sigmoid activation.
 The cross-entropy function is computed as follows:

 $C = -\frac{1}{n}\sum_{x}[yln_a + (1 - y)ln(1 - a)]$